 - Highest mountain in Britain (Ben Nevis)

 - Deepest loch in Britain (Loch Morar)

-- Highest mainline railway station in Britain (Corrour)
+- Highest mainline station in Britain (Corrour)

 - Most westerly station in Britain (Arisaig)

 - Gateway to the Hebridean Islands at Oban

 - Britain's Outdoor Capital at Lochaber

 The West Highland Lines are world class railways making a major contribution to accessibility for residents, tourists and freight in this uniquely beautiful part of Scotland.
 ScotRail trains link the West Highlands with Glasgow where there are connections with trains to the rest of Britain.
 There is also an overnight Caledonian Sleeper linking Fort William and intermediate West Highland stations with London.

 This website gives an introduction to the line, with pictures of the spectacular scenery brought to you by award-winning photographer Norman McNab, and others as attributed.
 All pictures are copyright of the authors and must not be copied without permission.